Xf4kt0r/Xf4kt0r.github.io/index.md

 # **The xf4kt0r ScratchPad**

 ## **About**
-My scratch to write about things cyber related!
+My scratch to write about things cyber related! \
+I am an aspiring Offensive Security professional with an extensive background in...fun!

 <br />
 <br />